-She released a statement to the press expressing “regret having ever taken these photos,” and apologizing to her fans.
-Fortunately, despite the traumatizing experience, Hudgens has managed to move on with her life and career.
+She released a statement to the press expressing “regret having ever taken these photos,” and apologising to her fans.
+Fortunately, despite the traumatising experience, Hudgens has managed to move on with her life and career.

 Her latest film, Bad Boys For Life, drops this month, and she’s celebrating eight years with her boyfriend Austin Butler.
 Should anything like that 2007 invasion of privacy happen again, Hudgens is clear that she won’t hesitate to speak out.

 “I’m the type of person in any situation, whether it’s an audition or in work, if I feel uncomfortable, I’m going to walk away or let that person know they’re making me feel uncomfortable,” she said.
 “Then, if they don’t respect that, they can go fuck off…as long as you hold your ground, no one will bring you down."